-A common frustration about living in Mexico is paying bills.
-This is especially true for those who only reside here part time, meaning they arrive on a visitor’s visa and are without residency.
-This can be tough since most banks will not allow non-residents (non-temporary or permanent) to open a local account.
+A common frustration about living in Mexico is paying bills, especially for those who only reside in the country part time.
+Trying to live here without a resident card can be tough since most banks will not open accounts for non-residents.

-One of the first lessons most people learn about bills in Mexico is that they cannot be carried over.
 All bills (often with the exception of water) need to be paid by the due date written on the factura.
-If it is not paid by midnight Mexico City time on the due date, that particular service is automatically cut off.
+If it is not paid by midnight on the due date Mexico City time, that particular service is automatically cut.

-You can go in person, pay the current outstanding sum then before leaving, ask to put a specified amount against the account.
-For example, once a year I physically stand in line to prepay my water bill since the monthly amount is relatively consistent.
-I go to a wicket in person, pay the current bill, get that receipt cleared to zero then hand over 1,500 peso.
-The teller then puts that as a credit toward my monthly account.
+For myself, once a year I stand in line to prepay my water bill since the monthly amount is relatively consistent.
+I go to a wicket in person, pay the current bill, get that receipt cleared to zero then hand over 1,000 peso.
+The teller then puts that as a credit toward my account.